In the only dedicated footwear course in Australia, you'll develop the technical and practical skills to produce

-Industry visits explore the difference between made to measure and the commercial manufacturing of shoes including the development and use of Lasts (a ’last’ is a form in the approximate shape of a human foot), used in the production of footwear.
+Industry visits show you the difference between made-to-measure and the commercial manufacturing of shoes including the development and use of Lasts used in the production of footwear (a ’last’ is a form in the approximate shape of a human foot).

 You will be assessed throughout each semester via practical exercises demonstrating your application of skills, reports, verbal presentations, group projects, and practical assignments.